 How education has helped her

-Debbie says her knowledge in computer science has made her technologically-inclined – and that has helped her to implement technological systems in her business operations.
+Debbie says her knowledge in computer science has made her technologically inclined.
+And that has helped her to implement technological systems in her business operations.
 For example, she set up an e-commerce platform to crowdfund and raised money online when the business started.

-She has also developed a website for the company where they are able to sell some of their products there.
+She also has developed a website for the company where they are able to sell some of their products there.
 In future, she wants 90 percent of her deals to be done online.
 So her education, especially in IT, she says, has helped her employ technology in the things she does.

-How government can support women entrepreneurs
+How the government can support women entrepreneurs

 Contact: 055 959 5450/050 600 0611